blingusblongus/service-now-custom-component-setup/README.md

         }
     },
     ```

+- Adding `"react-error-overlay": "6.0.9"` to devDependencies in package.json should fix the 'process is not defined' error.
 - Hmu with any questions about stuff that I didn't explain clearly or went different for you, or other questions about how to organize or pass properties to child components.

 ## Questions For Further Development